Wothersome

 Wothersome is a civil parish in the City of Leeds metropolitan borough, West Yorkshire, England.
 It is south of Wetherby, north east of Leeds and west of Bramham.
 It has a population of 40.
 From the 2011 Census the village is shown as being in the Harewood ward of Leeds Metropolitan Council.

 In 1848 it was described as having 3 farms totalling 600 acre and a population of 19 people.
 It was a township in Bardsey parish in the Skyrack wapentake, lower division, in the West Riding of Yorkshire.

 In 1871 the population of Wothersome was 24; in 1901 it was 28; it 1971 it was 26.

+The name Wothersome derives from the plural form of wuduhús meaning 'wood house'.

 In 1418, the medieval spelling, or, at least, the pronunciation, may have been Wodusom.